chunhualiao/FAROS/README.md

     specified in the configuration;
 2. the directory `bin` to store the generated executable from building to run them;
-3. the directory `reports`, where it store compilation reports, including optimization remarks;
+3. the directory `reports`, which stores compilation reports, including optimization remarks;
 4. the directory `results` to store profiling results, which contain execution times from running different built configurations and